A Fair Review of the Top Mid-Market CMS for 2020 — CoreMedia

 Complete List of Technology Partners

 CoreMedia’s Point of View

 As a company, CoreMedia is very flexible.
-We want our customers to succeed by working with them on various levels, in terms of project timelines and technical expertise.
-Our approach to content delivery or headless, which we call Headless PLUS, provides a big advantage for developers by providing clean APIs and easy access to content for all sorts of native apps, browser-based single page apps, or progressive webapps.
+They want their customers to succeed by working with them on various levels, in terms of project timelines and technical expertise.
+Their approach to content delivery or headless provides a big advantage for developers by providing clean APIs and easy access to content for all sorts of native apps, browser-based single page apps, or progressive webapps.

-CoreMedia’s Headless PLUS makes it easy for developers to create powerful, platform-agnostic apps, while also giving marketers and merchandisers fine-grained control over all of their products and brand assets.
-By combining the best of Headless CMS with our intuitive CoreMedia Studio UI, marketers are empowered to preview all changes and edits 'in-place' and 'in-context'.
+CoreMedia’s hybrid headless approach makes it easy for developers to create powerful, platform-agnostic apps, while also giving marketers and merchandisers fine-grained control over all of their products and brand assets.
+By combining the best of Headless CMS with their intuitive CoreMedia Studio UI, marketers are empowered to preview all changes and edits 'in-place' and 'in-context'.
+Their hybrid headless architecture also enables true in-place visual editing of your React or Vue.JS Single Page Applications (SPA) or Progressive Web Applications (PWA) - along with the ability to quickly create landing pages or other HTML-based outputs.
 Plus, you can re-use your content and assets easily for your existing website and mobile site as well as any campaigns in marketing tools.

 Also, CoreMedia deeply integrates with other eCommerce solutions or your very own homegrown solution, whatever feeds your needs.
-We seamlessly blend content with commerce and share it across all digital channels using our Content Cloud’s Commerce Hub, which offers pre-built integrations for all major eCommerce platforms.
+They seamlessly blend content with commerce and share it across all digital channels using their Content Cloud’s Commerce Hub, which offers pre-built integrations for all major eCommerce platforms.